t4qjXH8N/ioBroker.google-sharedlocations/README.md

 ## Troubleshooting
 ### instance indicator is green but no location data is received
 In this case check the google account of the user that is used by the google-sharedlocations adapter.
 Log in with a browser and check if google blocked some logins.
-Click on a block login and confirm to google that this was you.
+Click on a blocked login and confirm to google that this was you.
 Additionally check that two factor authentification is turned off.

 ## Changelog
 #### 1.0.0 (17-Jul-2018)